 It can malfunction due to physical damage or software problems.
 Physical damage can occur through human error such as storing the SD card in a damp or dusty area or subjecting it to forceful impact.

 Software problems can occur as a result of sudden electrical power interruption or ejecting the storage from a PC without following the recommended ejection protocol.

 An SD card that has a factory defect can also malfunction and delete files by itself.
 Also, normal wear and tear can cause an SD card to begin to malfunction.

-What is a bad sector?
+What is the bad sector?
 Well, in computing terminology, a bad sector refers to a section on the storage media that is defective and doesn't respond to write or read requests.
 Bad sectors can arise from physical or software damage.

 Physical damage is unrepairable and is caused by; dust, water, factory defects, physical impact, or natural wear and tear.
 Damage caused by software or logical issues is repairable.
 Software damage can be caused by electrical disturbances when there is a sudden power loss, or by a computer virus.